 The School runs a number of Honours Research Seminars for Honours students.
 The groupings vary from year to year.
 In recent years they have included research groups in Cognitive Behavioural; Personality and Social Psychology; Mental Health, Psychophysiology; Personal Construct Psychology; Psychodynamic and related; Human Relations and Information Technology Management; and Cognitive Experimental.
+Each research group is expected to consist of two or more academic staff members at the School of Psychology.
 During the year of their empirical thesis research, and as part of PSYC410 students are assigned to these according to their research topic and their supervisor's affiliation.
 The Honours Research Seminars meet weekly.
-Attendance is compulsory and makes up part of the Honours requirement It is the responsibility of the Supervisor with others in their research area, not the 4th Year Coordinator, to make sure that Honours students under their supervision have an Honours Research Seminar to attend and that it conforms to the form set out below.
+Attendance is compulsory and makes up part of the Honours requirement.
+It is the responsibility of the Supervisor with others in their research area, not the 4th Year Coordinator, to make sure that Honours students under their supervision have an Honours Research Seminar to attend and that it conforms to the form set out below.